Dockbox-OSS/Hartshorn/README.md

 all sources within Selene.
 To generate these JavaDocs yourself, use `mvn javadoc:aggregate`.

 ## Development Server
 Selene contains pre-made servers for its supported platforms, with automatic build distributions towards those platforms.
-To get started, download [servers.zip](http://darwin.dockbox.org/stor/servers.zip).
-After downloading, extract the folder into the root directory of your project.
+These servers are included in the `servers` submodule.
+Depending on your Git client these may not be cloned directly, to ensure their availability use `git clone --recurse-submodules https://github.com/GuusLieben/Selene.git`.

 To run the server, we recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/).